-Part of what a home appraiser does is look at all these nuances and incorporate them into their price opinion.
+Part of what a home appraiser does is identify all these nuances and incorporate them into their price opinion.

-Trish O’Connell, a Santa Rosa, California, real estate agent with 17 years of experience, explains how critical comparables are to form a reasonable range of sales values.
+Trish O’Connell, a Santa Rosa, California, real estate agent with more than 20 years of experience, explains how crucial comparables are to form a reasonable range of sales values.

-A large horse ranch with a value that will most likely exceed $1,000,000 probably doesn’t have any available comparable sales that meet those one-mile radius and six-month terms.
-In that case, the appraiser will have to expand the radius, the time frame or both.
+A large horse ranch with a value that will most likely exceed $1,000,000 may not have any available comparable sales that meet that one-mile radius and six-month terms.
+In that case, the appraiser will have to expand the radius, the time frame, or both.

 Home appraisers are trained to know “specific techniques that can be used to address problems such as the scarcity of comparable sales, the analysis of cost data, the possibility of rezoning and alternative uses, and the need to consider specially defined markets and values,” according to the Appraisal Institute.